 Pickguard

 They are made of plastic (celluloid, vinyl, PVC, acrylic) or covered with fabric.
 They can also be made of Plexiglas, glass, wood, textures, metals, or plywood.
 Pickguards may be made of a single layer (utilize) or numerous layers, for illustration, 3-ply or 5-ply.
-Pickguards are, as a rule, found underneath and around the strings to anticipate no harm is caused by the guitarist’s strumming or picking.
+As a rule, pickguards are found underneath and around the strings to anticipate no harm caused by the guitarist’s strumming or picking.

 Ply binding